Emirchelo-Lopez/repo-git/README.md

 # repo-git

-This is my first remote repository that includes HTML files.
+This is my second remote repository that includes HTML files for DEVF program.
 I used basic git commands to push from my local machine to GitHub using git bash only.

 ## Description